JJ/hoborg/text/text.md

 dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.

-OK, OK, on with the story.
+OK, you all know that, no hooting, on with the story.
 But you all reckon now I'm a loyal Republic citizen, ain't I?

 So.
-It was early winter, but it was still sunny and mild.
+It was early winter, but the weather was still sunny and mild.
 I was walking in the docks, as I was wont to do.
 The air was clear and I could see ships docking and leaving,
 ships from all our sister nations of the world, Spain, Cuba, Colombia,